ratoru/dotfiles/dot_config/nvim/README.md

 I am using `copilot.lua` and `CopilotChat` as coding assistants.
 While this is probably the weakest point of `nvim` at the moment, I hope that they will be sufficient.

+## Uninstalling

+For information how to uninstall refer to the kickstart repository or go directly to [lazy.nvim](https://lazy.folke.io/usage#-uninstalling).

 ## Future Changes

 - I am still figuring out what the optimal keybindings for `harpoon` are.
 They are currently under `j` for `jump`.